dawnbirth/easy-add-thumbnail/readme.txt

 * Extract the zip file and just drop the contents in the <code>wp-content/plugins/</code> directory of your WordPress installation (or install it directly from your dashboard) and then activate the Plugin from Plugins page.

-<strong>IMPORTANT!</strong> Remember that your theme must support the use of thumbnails, if not, the thumbnails will be added but you'll not see them in your site.
+<strong>IMPORTANT!</strong> Remember that your theme must support the use of thumbnails, if not, the thumbnail information will be set in the database but you'll not see them in your site.

 == Frequently Asked Questions ==

-= Will this plugin works in WordPress older than 3.7? =

-WordPress installs below 3.7 are not supported.
-But you can use [Easy Add Thumbnail 1.0.2](http://downloads.wordpress.org/plugin/easy-add-thumbnail.1.0.2.zip) if you use WordPress 2.9 or higher

 = Can I use this plugin for setting featured image using some image not attached to the post? =